Understanding Your Home’s Water Pressure Regulator (PRV)

 What is the normal water pressure (psi) for a home?

-Residential water pressure typically ranges between 60–70 psi (pounds per square inch).
+Residential water pressure typically ranges between 60–70 psi (pounds per square inch), and should not be higher than 80 psi according to the International Plumbing Code.
 Maintaining pressure within this range ensures optimal functionality for plumbing fixtures and household appliances.
 Pressure levels above 75 psi can put undue strain on pipes, fittings, and appliances, while levels below 60 psi might lead to poor water flow, insufficient showers, or inefficient appliance performance.

 If you’re uncertain about your home’s water pressure level, you can purchase an inexpensive water pressure gauge from most home improvement stores, which easily attaches to outdoor hose bibs or interior faucets.